Grant Applications

 Grant Information:

-• Applications are accepted January 1 – August 31, 2024, and will be reviewed by a committee upon submission.
-Funding must be used within twelve months of notification of a successful application.
+• Funding must be used within twelve months of notification of a successful application.

 Applications must include the following information:

-• The organizational need addressed with the Capacity Building Grant
+• The organizational need the Capacity Grant will address (Endowment Building, Board Leadership Training, Strategic Planning)

 • Timeline for the project

-• Board commitment to the project, both financially and in terms of participation
+• Board commitment to the project, including financial support and active participation

-• Budget, including other sources of funding and the amount requested from Story County Community Foundation
+• Project budget, including other funding sources and the amount requested from Story County Community Foundation

 • A copy of the organization’s 501(c)(3) designation letter